dmytkost/HAZOP2RDF/docs/050_verification.md

 # Verification

-The verification process includes checking of the code with the intent of finding failures.
+The verification process aims to check the code with the intent of finding failures.
 To make the program perform well, it should not contain critical errors and bugs.
 We designed a test pattern to verify the results of the program execution.
 This pattern is simple and extendable and covers the main parts of the program.

-In the tests' directory of the project you can find a list of the following files:
+In the tests' directory of the project a list of the following files can be found:

-* `test_cli.py` - test command line interface initialisation
+* `test_cli.py` - test Command Line Interface initialisation
-* `test_cmd_importer.py` - test importer interface
+* `test_cmd_importer.py` - test Importer interface
-* `test_cmd_exporter.py` - test exporter interface
+* `test_cmd_exporter.py` - test Exporter interface

 The prime objective of the pattern is consistency.
 It allows us to apply this pattern to every test we want to implement.